Long Island Truck Accident Lawyer

 If you max out your no-fault and PIP coverage and still have remaining compensable damages, you can exercise your right to file a lawsuit against any at-fault parties.
 In the case of a truck accident, you might be able to file suit against the trucking company, truck parts manufacturer, or another third party that contributed to your accident.

 You or your Long Island truck accident attorney must be able to prove the other party was negligent.
 For instance, if you can show that the driver was texting while driving, intoxicated, drowsy, or speeding, you may be eligible to pursue a lawsuit based on negligence.

 Truck accident cases have some of the same elements as other vehicle accidents, but they may be more complex.
 There are dozens of federal trucking laws that might come under review and victims’ damages can be massive, not to mention the fact that there could be several potential defendants involved.
 Determining liability and proving fault is not always cut-and-dry after a truck crash.
 It takes investigation, examination of facts, and legal insight.

 If you pursue a lawsuit, you will need to prove that the trucker or carrier was at fault.
 Familiarity with federal regulations (and violations) as well as the process for navigating civil proceedings is important.
 These are some of the reasons why most truck accident victims secure legal representation for help with their case.

 In addition, the truck company might destroy or “lose” important evidence that could make or break your case if you do not take the steps to secure it.
 The law only requires trucking companies keep certain records like drivers’ logbooks and maintenance records for a specified amount of time.

-To preserve this evidence, your attorney can send a letter of spoliation to the carrier.
+To preserve this evidence, your Long Island truck accident lawyer can send a letter of spoliation to the carrier.
 This will notify it that you are seeking compensation, list the evidence it needs to keep, and reminds the company of the consequences of destroying evidence.